jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 `;
 {% endhighlight %}

-Now, we need to implement resolver for `create` mutation.
-Similarly to schema, we need to add a new block `Mutation` to our resolvers, and `create` function.
-In the `create` function we need to add logic to create new book and save it to MongoDB.
+Now, we need to implement a resolver for the `create` mutation.
+Similarly to the schema, we need to add a new block `Mutation` to our resolvers and `create` a function.
+In the `create` function we need to add logic to create a new book and save it to MongoDB.
 This is `src/resolvers.js` after updates:

 {% highlight javascript %}
 import {Book} from './models/Book.js';